RhetTbull/osxphotos/README.md

                                 directory "{folder_album}" --filename
                                 "{album_seq}_{original_name}"'.
 To start
-                                counting at a value other than 0, append append a period and the starting value to the field name.
-For example, to start counting at 1 instead of 0: '{album_seq.1}'.
+                                counting at a value other than 0, append append '(starting_value)' to the field name.
+                                For example, to start counting at 1 instead of 0: '{album_seq(1)}'.
+May be formatted
-                                May be formatted using a python string format code.
-For example, to format as a 5-digit integer and pad with zeros, use '{album_seq:05d}' which results in 00000,
+                                using a python string format code.
+For example, to format as a 5-digit integer and pad with zeros, use '{album_seq:05d}' which
+                                results in 00000, 00001, 00002...etc.
+To
+                                format while also using a starting value:
+                                '{album_seq:05d(1)}' which results in 0001,
-                                00001, 00002...etc.
-This may result in
+                                00002...etc.This may result in incorrect
-                                incorrect sequences if you have duplicate
-                                albums with the same name; see also '{folder_album_seq}'.
+                                sequences if you have duplicate albums with the same name; see also
+                                '{folder_album_seq}'.
 {folder_album_seq}              An integer, starting at 0, indicating the
                                 photo's index (sequence) in the containing